piengineering/PI-Engineering-SDK/Documentation/readme.txt

-Information about the samples as well as data reports for every product are here.
+Information about the samples as well as HID data reports for every product are here.
 Input Reports describe the messages that a product will send out to the PC.
 Output Reports describe how to write messages to the product in order to control LEDs and backlighting for example.